hedi0/Smart_DustBin/README.md

 1.  **Fork the repository** and clone it to your local machine.
 2.  **Create a new branch** from `main` (e.g., `git checkout -b feature/add-new-sensor`).
-3.  **Make your changes**, ensuring they follow the code style guidelines.
+3.  **Make your changes**, ensuring they follow the code style guidelines
-4.  **C
-    *   Provide a clear descripti
-    *   Reference any relevant issues.
-    *   Ensure all